vlssanonymous/mlsolveracc/README.md

-# A Machine Learning Acceleration for Nonlinear PDE Solvers
+# Adaptive Learning Acceleration for Nonlinear PDE Solvers

 This repository is the official implementation of:

-***A Machine Learning Acceleration for Nonlinear PDE Solvers*** ICML submitted paper.
+***Adaptive Learning Acceleration for Nonlinear PDE Solvers*** ICML submitted paper.

 ## Directories: